Medicare Benefits Coverage for Glasses for Diabetics

 Symptoms of Diabetic Eye Diseases

-A preventive eye exam is critical because you may not have any symptoms in the early stages of diabetic eye disease.
+A preventive vision screening is critical because you may not have any symptoms in the early stages of diabetic eye disease.
 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) outlines the symptoms you may experience at some point:

 - Blurry or wavy sight